flutter/flutter/shell/platform/fuchsia/unit_tests.md

 - Pass `--unopt` to turn off C++ compiler optimizations.
 - Pass `--count N` to do N test runs.
 Useful for testing for flakes.
-- Pass `--goma` to accelerate the build if you're a Googler.
 - Pass `--package-filter` to run a specific test package instead of all the test packages.
 For example:

   ```sh